sheemasiddiqui/Covid19App/README.md

 * See guides for prevention of covid
 * Use accessibility feature for voice over of the screens - for accessible users
 * Create an account or login to chat with or call a volunteer for help or become a volunteer
+* Get in touch with an on-call Doctor
+* Self-assess for COVID-19 Symptoms
+* View nearby COVID-19 Test centre Locations

 ![image](https://user-images.githubusercontent.com/54964531/111852126-3b17b180-88ec-11eb-9657-c0e38db110ac.png)